Joe Biden says he plans to run for re-election in 2024

-President Joe Biden said he plans to run for re-election in 2024, although an official announcement is still to come.
+President Joe Biden has said he plans to run for re-election in 2024, although an official announcement has yet to come.

-“I plan on running … but we're not prepared to announce it yet,” Mr Biden told NBC's Today programme before the annual White House Easter egg roll on Sunday.
+“I plan on running … but we're not prepared to announce it yet,” Mr Biden told NBC's Today programme before the annual White House Easter egg roll.

 The remark came during an exchange between Mr Biden and presenter Al Roker, who asked the President if he planned on attending Easter egg rolls after 2024.